 The Acquiring Partner can also create a custom button to launch the Klarna Purchase Journey.
 This is detailed in the Launch the Klarna Purchase Journey with a custom button section.

-The authorize data attribute from the SDK requires the Acquiring Partner to call Klarna's Payment Authorize API and return the results to the client-side.
+The initiate button click handler attribute from the SDK requires the Acquiring Partner to call Klarna's Payment Authorize API and return the results as a promise to the client-side.

 interoperability_token

-is provided by the Partner, it must be forwarded when calling Klarna's Payment Authorize API.In the request to the Payment Authorize API, the Acquiring Partner will specify the following parameters:
+parameters and if provided they must be forwarded when calling Klarna's Payment Authorize API.In the request to the Payment Authorize API, Acquiring Partners must specify the following parameters:

 Parameter name | Description |